NanotechPikachu/aoi-wikis/wiki#001/README.md

 _(Do check the commentted out portion of the code file as it contains important information.)_

 ![roleMassAdd.js](https://cdn.discordapp.com/attachments/1149961478372347985/1153328507494080593/Screenshot_20230918_192529_Discord.jpg)

+##Role Mass-Remove
+This is a slash command which removes a role from all the members of a guild

 **Note**: All the commands are accompanied with error checking and permission checks.